orger-lab/megabouts/_sources/usage.rst.txt

       conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia

-   *(Make sure to adjust the command based on your system and GPU/CPU configuration.)*
+   *Make sure to adjust the command based on your system's GPU or CPU configuration.*

 3. **Install Megabouts**:
-   After PyTorch is installed, you can install Megabouts from its GitHub repository:
+   Once PyTorch is installed, install Megabouts from its GitHub repository:

    .. code-block:: bash